Skip to contents

 frame

-a "factor.frame" object or a character vector that defines the levels of the variable.
+a "factor.frame" object or a character vector that explicitly defines the levels of the variable.

 weights

-optional.
-A numeric vector of sample weights for each value of x.
+an optional numeric vector of sample weights for x.

 levels